qmk/qmk_firmware/docs/quantum_painter.md

 void qp_set_viewport_offsets(painter_device_t device, uint16_t offset_x, uint16_t offset_y);
 ```

 The `qp_set_viewport_offsets` function can be used to offset all subsequent drawing operations.
-For example, if a display controller is internally 240x320, but the display panel is 240x240 and has a Y offset of 80 pixels, you could invoke `qp_set_viewport_offsets(display, 0, 80);` and the drawing positioning would be corrected.
+For example, if a display controller is internally 240x320, but the display panel is 240x240 and has a Y offset of 80 pixels, you could invoke `qp_set_viewport_offsets(display, 0, 80);` to correct the drawing positioning.

 ==== Set Viewport